xster/flutter-wiki/Tree-hygiene.md

 Reviewers should carefully read the code and make sure they understand it.
-A reviewer should check the code for both high level concerns, such as whether the code's structure makes sense, as well as readability and adherence to the
-[Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
+A reviewer should check the code for both high level concerns, such as whether the approach is reasonable and whether the code's structure makes sense, as well as lower-level issues like how readable the code is and adherence to the [Flutter style guide](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
 Use [these best practices](https://mtlynch.io/human-code-reviews-1/) when reviewing code and providing comments.

 As a reviewer, you are the last line of defense.

-Take a step back.
+1. Take a step back.
 What problem is the PR trying to solve?
 Is it a real problem?
-What other solutions could we consider?
+2. What other solutions could we consider?
 What could we do to make this even better?
+3. Is the best API?
+See our [philosophy](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo#philosophy) section.
+Look for state duplication, synchronous slow work, complecting, global state, overly-specific APIs, API cliffs and API oceans, API design in a vacuum (without a customer).
+If these terms don't make sense, read the style guide again. :-)
+3. Is it testable?
+Is it tested?
+All code must be tested.

 Once you are satisfied with the contribution, and _only_ once you are satisfied, write a comment that includes the phrase LGTM (or use the GitHub "Approval" mechanism).